ktnlvr/zedmech/main.typ

 *Venting* halves the Mech's current heat.

 Going into *Overwatch* puts the Mech in "high-alert" mode.
-If any enemy enters its cone of vision it may perform a reaction shot.
+If any enemy enters its firing range within its line of sight vision it may perform a reaction shot.
 Fire like the Mech would on its turn and subtract one action from its next turn.
+You use your Overwatch shot only once.

 == Overheating